daveliao/sil_scripts/README.md

 # sil_scripts
-My collection of Power Scripts SIL scripts.
+My SIL recipes, for use in Power Scripts.